seng438-winter-2022/seng438-a4-Hesham-E/Assignment4-ReportTemplate.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
 Mutation testing provides advantages where it changes source code to illuminate edge cases that the testers that may have not thought about.
 For example, changing conditions to be somewhat similar could bring forth edge cases testers may not have thought of like changing a guard condition that is used for iterating the array to be one more would result in a boundary error.
 This boundary error should be accounted for in user programs in order to be able to recover from faults where a user may use an array that is abnormally large or abnormally small.
 We feel this is the reason that we need mutation testing because it shows cases that are really close to the source code, but could cause faults or errors during runtime that may not be recoverable.

 A disadvantage of mutation testing is when it changes source code in a way that cannot be tested as outlined above.
 Equivalent and unreachable mutants cannot be conventially tested due to the nature of the tools as mentioned.
 This creates the impression that the test suite is not as effective as it should be, and when there are other people working on a team, it may seem that the testers are not doing their job properly.
+Additionally, another disadvantge is that mutants can appear twice.
+For example, in the analysis of 10 mutants, mutant 1 and mutant 8 are the same.
+This create more or less confidence in the test suite then there actually should be if the duplicates are killed or not.

 # Explain your SELENUIM test case design process